-Bord na Móna Plc is a publicly owned company, originally established in 1934 to develop some of Ireland's extensive peat resources for the purposes of economic development and to support energy security.
-In the decades since its establishment the company has employed tens of thousands of people in its fuel, energy, and horticultural growing media businesses.
+Bord na Móna Plc is a publicly owned company, originally established in 1934 to develop some of Ireland's extensive peat resources for the purposes of economic development and to support energy security, In the decades since its establishment the company has employed tens of thousands of people in its fuel, energy, and horticultural growing media businesses.
 For much of its history the company's support of important national policy aims has been enabled and encouraged in a variety of ways by Government.

 Today, Bord na Móna is undertaking a number of highly significant actions in support of climate policy.
 These actions involve a radical transformation and decarbonisation of nearly the entire Bord na Móna business.
 This transformation will be driven by unlocking the full potential of our land and creating significant value for Ireland and the Midlands in particular.
+Bord na Móna have now announced the complete cessation of industrial peat production across its estate (January 2021).